gg781/rpemotes/README.md

+## This is a 1.3.5 archive of our beloved RpEmotes

+aka. the version before content removing due to the Cfx.re license changes

 # RpEmotes 🏋️

 RpEmotes is a community driven FiveM emote menu allowing players to express themselves in roleplay with custom animations, countless facial expressions, walkstyles and props, inspired by [DullPear](https://github.com/andristum/dpemotes).